 Watch the Onboarding Video

 Every software sends you a “Welcome/Getting Started” email.
 Once you receive it, take the time to watch the initial onboarding video to get a sense of the system’s layout and key features.

 Enter at the ground floor by uploading your current job/project information.
 For this, you will want to gather the necessary information, such as client contact information and existing contracts, and other documentation.
 Setup jobs/projects with what you have, making notes of what else you need or what would be nice to have, e.g., custom fields, structure, tags.

 Now that you’re using the system and seeing how the information works together, it’s time to make structural adjustments.
 Do you need custom fields for your clients or projects?
 What about phases for your jobs/projects?
 What about forms or questionnaires?
 Dip your toe using the customization tools of the platform to get you organized.

 Go Next Level

 Now it’s time to start looking at all the fun things you can do with CRM.
 Depending on the platform, this can be lead capture forms, questionnaires, custom proposals, schedulers, canned emails, and much more!

 Add templated agreements!
 This is one of the most useful and important functions of most CRMs – signature execution.
 If you don’t have contracts or feel uncertain about how well they protect you, consider purchasing a templated contract for your needs and copying the content into your CRM.
 This is my favorite resource to keep my business legal.

 These steps will quickly get you started with your CRM tool.
-However, if you’re still overwhelmed, don’t have the time, or don’t have the desire to set it up yourself, my VIP Day can get your CRM built out and ready to use in one day.
-Learn more about my VIP Day service here.
+However, if you’re still overwhelmed and need additional guidance, I can help.
+Learn more about my services here.